fskelly/Solis-Modbus-Auto-Charging-using-Solax/README.md

 * Inverter - Real-time House Load, Daily Consumption, Daily Export and Daily Import.

 * Panels - Combined Output, String 1 and String 2.
-(You may delete a string if it is not required on your system).
+(You may want to delete string 2 and the combined output if they are not required on your system).
 -----
 ### Main Controls